Avenida de Manoteras 50-52 - 28050 Madrid

 Main variables are dissagregated by region.

-The survey is carried out annually.
+The survey is carried out every two years since 2020.
 There are results available for it starting with reference year 1998.

 The Technological Innovation in Companies Survey has results, according to National Classification of Economic Activities 2009 (CNAE-2009), as of reference year 2008.